WellAlly Logo

 This project just scratches the surface of what's possible.
 You could extend this by:

-• Calculating average heart rate.
+• Calculating average heart rate and heart rate variability (HRV)

-• Deploying it as a Progressive Web App (PWA) for a native-like experience.
+• Deploying it as a Progressive Web App (PWA) for a native-like experience

 The Web Bluetooth API bridges the gap between the web and the physical world, creating endless possibilities for interactive and useful applications. ✨